eucalypt-framework/eucalypt/README.md

 ## Specs

 I haven't figured out a way to stub `STDIN` for testing parts of the CLI that require user input.
-This means the following namespaces or commands are still missing specs:
+This means the following CLI namespaces or tasks are still missing specs:

 - [ ] `eucalypt blog article edit`
 - [ ] `eucalypt blog article destroy`